lamini-ai/lamini-ai.github.io/docs/faq.md

 Lamini applies this optimization (and others) automatically - you don't have to configure anything.

 ## Can I run my job on an MI300?
 Yes!
-Lamini On-demand currently uses MI250s, but we have MI300s available for our Lamini Reserved plans.
+Lamini On-Demand currently uses MI250s, but we have MI300s available for our Lamini Reserved plans.
 Please [contact us](https://www.lamini.ai/contact) to learn more about Lamini Reserved and our MI300 cluster.